 In either case, be sure to find a professional who is highly trained and knowledgeable.
 You can get electrolysis on any part of the body.

 When I was a teenager and I was going through puberty, I was taught that the only way to remove my now growing leg hair was to shave.
-I hated shaving from the very beginning.
-From the nicks, cuts, irritated skin, dry skin, ingrown hairs, the itchies, the stubble, and the fact I had to shave EVERY SINGLE DAY, I hated shaving my whole life.
-I am just about as positive as I could be in saying that if you've shaved at any time in your life...you know what I'm talking about and can relate on some level.
+I hated it from the very beginning.
+From the nicks, cuts, irritated skin, dry skin, ingrown hairs, stubble, and the fact I had to shave EVERY SINGLE DAY, I hated shaving my whole life.

 In my twenties, I learned about waxing.
 “You mean you spread hot as heck wax on my skin and then rip the hairs out?”
 Okay, honestly, I have been waxed three times in my whole life and only once have had a bikini wax.
 I was never brave enough to go full Brazilian (until now with sugaring…).

-I am 41 now, have had 3 wonderful sons, two marriages and just learned four years ago that there is a much better alternative.
+I am 42 now, have had 3 wonderful sons, two marriages and just learned five years ago that there is a much better alternative.

 - 100% natural